-**Please note: with this method you must supervise at all times, even at night!
+**Please note: with this method (and pretty much any other rabbit bonding method) you must supervise at all times, even at night!
 Be prepared to sleep near them in a sleeping bag or on the couch!
 Rabbits can do SERIOUS damage to one another when they are not bonded so we always want to prevent injuries!
-You cannot leave rabbits unsupervised (not even for 1 minute) until they are fully bonded!
+You cannot leave rabbits unsupervised (not even for 5 seconds) until they are fully bonded!
 Also, you cannot try to bond rabbits until ALL rabbits involved have been neutered/spayed!!!

 LET'S START WITH THE BONDING PROCESS:

 Again, you CANNOT start the bonding process until ALL rabbits involved have been neutered/spayed and at least a month must have passed since their surgery to allow hormones to subside!
 (I personally would wait 6-8 weeks post surgery.)